Explore my City with guest blogger Molly Snyder from the Family Backpack

 About the Blogger

 Molly Snyder is a writer with The Family Backpack, an online guide designed to make family vacation planning easier.
-She is also senior writer at OnMilwaukee and the mother of two adventuresome teenaged sons.
+She is also a senior writer at OnMilwaukee and the mother of two adventuresome teenaged sons.
 Molly’s top travel dream is to return to Guatemala with her sons, one of whom was born in Guatemala City.

 Found this helpful?
 Bookmark this page or Save to Pinterest for Later